 AUTOMATIC CHECK-IN: You can choose to automatically check in new files that are added in a connected folder through the file system (Mac OS Finder or Windows Explorer).
-This preference does not affect new files added through Adobe Bridge (which has its own bulk check-in mechanism) or directly from a Creative Suite application.
+This preference does not affect new files added through Adobe Bridge (which has its own bulk check-in mechanism) or directly from an integrated application.